mylinuxforwork/dotfiles/README.md

 All keybindings for Qtile: https://gitlab.com/stephan-raabe/dotfiles/-/blob/main/qtile/config.py?ref_type=heads

+## Installation in a KVM virtual machine

+Qtile X11 works fine in a KVM virtual machine.
+The Hyprland performance is low but it's enough for testing new features.

+In virt-manager please make sure that 3D acceleration is enabled in Video Virtio and the Listen type is set to None in Display Spice.

+To fix the mouse issue on Hyprland, open the Hyprland settings with SUPER+CMS+S and select in Environments the variation kvm.conf

 # Templating & Settings

 Hyprland & Qtile: Included is a pywal configuration that changes the color scheme based on a randomly selected wallpaper.
 With the key binding SuperKey + Shift + W you can change the wallpaper.
 SuperKey + Ctrl + W opens rofi with a list of installed wallpapers for your individual selection.
 See also the .bashrc and the key bindings on Hyprland and Qtile for more alias definitions.